le-water/html-project/_setup.md

 *NOTE: We explain how to do an email newsletter in the _ien776.md

-5. Go to https://extract.me and extract the setup.jar file

-6. If the setup folder doesn't automatically go into the _httmmep1198 folder then drag it into there

-7. Go to https://extract.me and extract the htmlctc.jar file
+5. Go to https://extract.me and extract the htmlctc.jar file

-8. Again, if the folder doesn't automatically go into the _httmmep1198 folder then drag it into there
+6. Again, if the folder doesn't automatically go into the _httmmep1198 folder then drag it into there